 How many times have you been stopped in the mall, street, traffic light for a sales pitch?
-How many of these times you pulled a rabbit-run the other way?
+How many of these times you pulled a rabbit-run the other way and avoided becoming a potential customer?
 Probably every time.
-Now, how many times have you surfed the online realm on a quest to hunt for positive reviews and feedback over a specific product or a service?
+Now, how many times have you surfed the online realm on a quest to hunt for a positive review and feedback over a specific product or a service?
 Probably every time also!

 The question remains, why do we entrust strangers’ opinions when buying online?